 Everyone knows the Dominican Republic offers crazy high-end resorts, all-inclusive package deals and plenty of fat Americans but if you find yourself on this island paradise with a bit of effort you can see the other side of this very cool place.

 If you come to the Dominican, avoid the same old story and experience some of the oldest historical buildings from the first European excursions to the Americas.
 Of course there are numerous gorgeous beaches., you can also get active with some cracking water sports or better still get your climb on and summit Pico Duarte, the highest mountain in all the Caribbean.
 Top it all off with some dancing and shake your thing in one of the many seasonal festivals, or buy some local crafts and practice your bargaining skills at the local markets.
 The Dominican Republic is a vibrant place, teeming with life, filled with history and fun activities.
-It’s not as expensive as you think either, with quality deals available through Club Med All inclusive vacations and the like.

 Here are the Top 5 things to do in the Dominican Republic: